- HOME

 This is also a breakthrough that opens the door to the manufacture of modified cross-section filaments, ultra-fine fibers and other fiber types that conventionally impossible in the past.

-* Winner of the 2007 Senken Gosen Award, Grand Prix and Technical Division
+※Winner of the 2007 Senken Gosen Award, Grand Prix and Technical Division

-Limit pursuit of textile technology
+In pursuit of the limits of textile technology

-In pursuit of the limits of fiber technology, we are conducting research that involves enhancing functionality by controlling the molecular orientation and crystal structure of fibers, as well as research of nanofibers that push the limit of fineness.
-Our relentless pursuit of the boundaries of fiber technology has led to the successful development of NANODESIGN™, an innovative spinning technology.
-This technology has enabled us to control a cross-section of fiber very precisely, and has led to the successful creation of the world’s first nanofibers with various cross-sectional shapes, and the minute spiral polyester fiber textile uts-FIT™.
+The laboratories is conducting research that involves enhancing functionality by controlling the molecular orientation and crystal structure of fibers, as well as research on nanofibers that push the limit of fineness.
+In this area, it has successfully developed NANODESIGN™, an innovative spinning technology.
+With this technology, it has successfully created the world’s first nanofibers with modified cross-sectional shapes, and Kinari™, a fabric with a silky new feel.

 World’s first nanofibers with modified cross section via NANODESIGN™

-* Winner of 2018 The Award for High Technology Pioneering Originality, Minister of Economy, Trade and Industry Prize
+※Winner of 2018 The Award for High Technology Pioneering Originality, Minister of Economy, Trade and Industry Prize

 Milestones in Toray R&D

-1927 | Research Division for viscose rayon was established. |
+1927 Research Division for viscose rayon was established.

-1941 | Succeeded in mobilizing original technology to synthesize and spin Nylon-6 fiber. |
+1941 Succeeded in mobilizing original technology to synthesize and spin Nylon-6 fiber.

-1964 | Commenced production of SILLOOK™ silk-texture polyester fiber. |
+1964 Commenced production of SILLOOK™ silk-texture polyester fiber.

-1969 | Fibers & Textiles Research Laboratories was established. |
+1969 Fibers & Textiles Research Laboratories was established.

-1970 | Commenced production of ULTRASUEDE™ suede-texture artificial leather. |
+1970 Commenced production of ULTRASUEDE™ suede-texture artificial leather.

-1987 | Commenced production of TORAYSEE™ high-performance multipurpose wiping cloth. |
+1987 Commenced production of TORAYSEE™ high-performance multipurpose wiping cloth.

-2002 | Commenced production of composite fiber using 3GT polymer. |
+2002 Commenced production of composite fiber using 3GT polymer.

-2005 | Created FORESSE™, the world’s first cellulose-based fiber employing the melt spinning method. |
+2005 Created FORESSE™, the world's first cellulose-based fiber employing the melt spinning method.

-2014 | Developed NANODESIGN™ innovative composite spinning technology. |
+2014 Developed NANODESIGN™ innovative composite spinning technology.